 In 2010, with their young son in tow, they decided to take the huge step towards a quieter life and move from Toronto to Saskatoon.

 To keep their chops up, they started playing in local clubs as an acoustic duo, Then in 2011 Johnny put together Undercover Pirates, a cover band, with Johnny's friend since grade school, Brent Carlin.
 The group would play several times a month and people would often ask them if they did country, so they learned some.
 They put their spin on songs by Lucinda Williams, Steve Earle, Bonnie Raitt, Tom Petty and the Heartbreakers, Black Keys and Bruce Springsteen, among others.
 This sound seeped into their originals and they found themselves naturally adding an Americana sound to their new band, Tucker Lane.

 Tucker Lane — core members Leslie (vocals), Johnny (bass), Warren Medernach (drums) and Brent Carlin (guitar) grew out of the foursome’s rootsy cover band.

-Tucker Lane’s debut album, West of Minnesota, North of North Dakota — produced by the band — is chock full of upbeat country-pop like “Same Place;” “Wishing You Were Here,” “Sentimental Fool” and “You Still Love Me” with some edgier material such as the Stones-style rockers “Think You Know (Someone Like Me)” and “What It’s About?.”
-Banjo, fiddle and peddle steel are featured on nine of the 13 songs.
+Tucker Lane recorded their debut album in 2015.
+The album, called West of Minnesota, North of North Dakota — produced by the band — is reflective of the new sound and is loaded with upbeat Americana songs like “Same Place;” “Wishing You Were Here,” “Sentimental Fool” and “You Still Love Me” with some edgier material such as the Stones-style rockers “Think You Know (Someone Like Me)” and “What It’s About?.

 For more information, bookings and interviews, visit our contact page.